Val Harris: Everton

 In March 1908 Harris moved to Everton for £350, the maximum amount allowed at the time.
 He made his debut for Everton against Woolwich Arsenal and quickly established himself as the team's regular right-half.
 During his time at Goodison Park he was noted for his consistency and effectiveness and played in six different positions.
 With Harris in the team, Everton regularly challenged for top honours, twice finishing as League runners-up (1908–09 and 1911–12) as well as reaching the semi-final stage in the 1910 FA Cup.
 His teammates at Everton included fellow Irish internationals Billy Scott and Bill Lacey, who had followed Harris from Shelbourne in February 1909.
 Harris made 190 Football League appearances and scored one goal; he also played a further 14 games and scored a further goal in the FA Cup.

 Return to Shelbourne

-After four years at Everton, Harris returned to Shelbourne in August 1914.
+After six years at Everton, Harris returned to Shelbourne in August 1914.
 In 1920 he won the Irish Cup for a second time after both Belfast Celtic and Glentoran were expelled.
 In 1921 Shelbourne became founder members of the League of Ireland and in 1926 the club won the title.
 Harris remained a prominent member of the Shelbourne team well passed his fortieth birthday and his second spell at the club saw him play alongside Bill Lacey, Bob Fullam, Ed Brookes and Louis Bookman.
 During his two spells with Shelbourne, Harris made 71 Irish League appearances, scoring 13 goals, 89 League of Ireland appearances, scoring 6 goals, and a further 36 games and 12 goals in the Irish Cup.